mwaldrich/surveillance-info/sources.md

-# Sources for Surveillance Card Game
+# Sources for Power and Surveillance: The Card Game

 [1] From other groups in our class.